Sanish-Pradhananga/WebClient-Music-Information-System-2.0/README.md

 Entities are transferred between client and server in JSON format and content is presented dynamically through controller helper functions.

-The mp3 is streamed using expressMp3Server built using node's express module and using a single get method to stream the mp3 through the requested URL.
-The get method applies the proper header to the response and reads the mp3 file into a read stream and pipes it to the request.

 # Getting started
 Run the login.html file to get started